Struct Handle

 pub fn try_wait(&self) -> Result<Option<&Output>>

-Check whether the running expression is finished.
-If it is, return a reference to its std::process::Output.
-If it’s still running, return Ok(None).
+Check whether the running Expression has already finished.
+If it has, return a reference to its std::process::Output.
+Otherwise, return Ok(None).

 §Errors